GMichaelRapp/rapture/terminology.md

 ## Terminology
 Below there is a list of common terms (often) shared with other games, some not, which will prove useful to know before starting a game powered by the **Rapture Roleplay System**.

+### Actions
+Player actions (as defined below) include: Challenges, Checks, Contests, and Tasks.
+Player actions are classified according to their time and effort to completion (see **Playing the Game** for details).

 ### Advantage.
 This simply means a character is facing a given action with advantage on their side.
 For dice rolls, this means a player might be given an extra die or special modifier to help them succeed.